TemariVirus/Budget-Tetris/README.md

 #### PCTrash
 The number of lines of trash to send for perfect clears.
-It is an array consisting of 4 positive whole numbers.
+It is an array consisting of 5 positive whole numbers.
-The first element represents how much trash to send if 1 line is cleared, the second if 2 lines are cleared, the third if 3 lines are cleared, etc.[^2]
+The first element represents how much trash to send if 0 lines are cleared, the second if 1 line is cleared, the third if 2 lines are cleared, etc.

 #### G
 The gravity.
 It is a positive rational number that represents how many lines the current piece will move down by each frame.
 A value of 20.0 or more will cause pieces to instantly drop down.
-Check footnotes for framerate.[^3]
+Check footnotes for framerate.[^2]

 #### SoftG
 The soft drop gravity.